 A Special Evening to Shine the Light on HIV/AIDS in the Rural South

-On Monday, October 1st, AIR will convene a special evening of reflection, discussion, and engagement in order to shine the light on the state of HIV/AIDS in the American South.
+On Monday, July 23rd, AIR convened a special evening of reflection, discussion, and engagement in order to shine the light on the state of HIV/AIDS in the American South.

-Shine the Light! guests will view deepsouth, a poignant new documentary that showcases women and men living with and fighting HIV in the rural South, and addresses some of the broader social and political issues that plague this region in crisis.
+Shine the Light! guests viewed deepsouth, a poignant new documentary that showcases women and men living with and fighting HIV in the rural South, and addresses some of the broader social and political issues that plague this region in crisis.

-The post-film discussion will be led by Michael Murphree of the Southern AIDS Coalition, with deepsouth director Lisa Biagiotti.
-They will be joined by a panel of discussants as they delve into the intersection of issues raised by the film: poverty, race, class, education, justice, stigma, and access to affordable, quality, and compassionate care.
-Gilead and the MAC AIDS Fund supported this program.
+The post-film discussion was led by Dr. David Holtgrave of Johns Hopkins' Bloomberg School of Public Health, with deepsouth director Lisa Biagiotti.
+They were joined by a panel of expert discussants as they delved into the intersection of issues raised by the film: poverty, race, class, education, justice, stigma, and access to affordable, quality, and compassionate care.
+The MAC AIDS FUND supported this program.

 - Kathie Hiers, CEO, AIDS Alabama